BasharAlwarad/lms_Lectures/Module_7_Database_With_SQL/Lecture_SQL_II.md

 3. <b>LEFT JOIN</b>

-- return all records from the left table ("users"), and the matched records from the right table ("orders").
+- return all records from the left table ("orders"), and the matched records from the right table ("users").

 ```sql
 SELECT *